 The surprisingly cute spiky, egg-laying mammal, the short-beaked echidna.

 The slumbering Tasmanian devil.

 Then I saw the wombat, a marsupial that was also sleeping at the time of my visit.
 I know that it’s hard to see in the picture because it’s dark, but I swear that this cute, chubby guy right there is a wombat.

-Then there go the common zoo animals like a chicken, elephants, giraffes, and penguins.
+Then there are common zoo animals like chicken, elephants, giraffes, and penguins.

 Taronga Zoo far exceeded my expectations that I’m glad I listened to my colleague’s advice.
 I love that the animals are not caged and that the management made an effort to build a sanctuary that closely resembles the animals’ natural habitat.